Th120/svn-apache2-webdav-docker-compose/README.md

 Since Linux admin stuff isn’t exactly one of my strengths, don’t trust everything I’m doing here — if you spot a problem, just let me know or open an issue.

 ## iF.SVNAdmin Config
+Available at /svnadmin
 Configure adminpanel ASAP after startup!

 | Key                                    | Value                       |
 | -------------------------------------- | --------------------------- |